 Results of completed work are freely available through the various departmental databases and the eBookshop.

-Independent impact report – Report outlines a target of a $5 million increase in GSP for each $1 million spent was achieved for the 2 years the EIS was funded under the Royalties for Regions scheme.
+Independent impact report – outlines a target of a $5 million increase in GSP for each $1 million spent was achieved for the two years the EIS was funded under the Royalties for Regions scheme.

 This program directly supports explorers in Western Australia through a competitive program which offers co-funding to innovative exploration drilling projects.
-Approximately $5 million per year will be allocated to the co-funded drilling.
+Approximately $6 million per year will be allocated to co-funded drilling.
+Two Rounds run each year with a budgeted allocation of $3 million per round.
 Access full details of the program including the online application system.

-The EIS will also include targeted stratigraphic drilling programs, managed by the Geoscience and Resource Strategy Division of DMIRS, linked to Deep Exploration Technologies Cooperative Research Centre (DET CRC) and the newly granted Mineral Exploration Cooperative Research Centre (MinEx CRC).
+The EIS will also include targeted stratigraphic drilling programs, managed by GSRSD within DMIRS, linked to Deep Exploration Technologies Cooperative Research Centre (DET CRC) and the newly granted Mineral Exploration Cooperative Research Centre (MinEx CRC).

-This program will continue to acquire high-quality geophysical data that will be available for free download from the department’s website.
-Capture of geophysical data began in 2009, and has resulted in coverage of the entire state with aeromagnetic and radiometric data.
+This program will continue to acquire high-quality geophysical data that will be available for free download from the DMIRS website.
+Capture of geophysical data began in 2009, and has resulted in coverage of the entire State with aeromagnetic and radiometric data.
 Future programs will include:

 Encouraging exploration through cover